Valid XHTML 1.0 Transitional

 javac.encoding=UTF-8

-Building the tools and applications directly from development environments (Sun's WTK, Eclipse, etc.)
+Building the tools and applications directly from development environments (Sun's Java ME SDK, Eclipse, etc.)

-You can build the jar files also directly with development tools such as WTK or Eclipse, without using the build.xml file.
-Also in this case, be sure to set the UTF-8 encoding for WTK (see note above).
+You can build the jar files also directly with development tools such as the Sun Java ME SDK or Eclipse, without using the build.xml file.
+Also in this case, be sure to set the UTF-8 encoding.

 Test versions